Updated: 27 Mar 2026

 -

-Ensuring the Customer has the right to transfer, or provide access to, the Personal Data to Company for Processing in accordance with the terms of the Agreement (including this DPA);
+Ensuring the Customer has the right to transfer, or provide access to, the Customer Personal Data to Company for Processing in accordance with the terms of the Agreement (including this DPA);

 -